| Dover Tourism

 Castle is one of England’s most visited castles and it had a major defense role in the country’s

+history.
 Photo by Richard Clark

 Located just outside Dover, the South Foreland Lighthouse is one of the few surviving Victorian